 Instructions

-- In a small saucepan, whisk together the aquafaba, ¼ cup of powdered sugar, and the starch.
+- In a small saucepan, whisk together the aquafaba, ¼ cup of the powdered sugar, and the starch.
 Place over low to medium-low heat.
 Whisking frequently, slowly heat the mixture just until steamy.
 This should take about 6 minutes.
-If it's heating too quickly adjust the heat; do NOT let it reach a simmer.
-Once steamy and just short of bubbling, remove from heat.
+If it is heating too quickly reduce the heat; do NOT let it reach a simmer.
+Once it's steamy and just short of bubbling, remove from heat.

-- Pour the hot liquid into the bowl of a large stand mixer with a whisk attachment.
+- Pour the hot aquafaba mixture into the bowl of a large stand mixer with a whisk attachment.
 If using an electric handheld mixer, pour the mixture into a large stainless mixing bowl.
 Add the cream of tartar or lemon juice.
-Beat on medium speed for about minutes.
+Beat on medium speed for about 2 minutes.
 The mixture will look foamy but thin.

 - Increase to medium-high speed, add the vanilla, and beat for another 2 to 3 minutes.

-- Increase to high speed, and continue until stiff peaks form, about 2 more minutes.
+- Increase to high speed, and continue until stiff peaks form, about 2 minutes longer.
 During this time, stop the machine to taste and adjust sweetness.
 Sift in the remaining sugar 1 Tbsp at a time, beating on high after each addition.
 You can also add more vanilla if desired.

 - Optional: To add oil, with the machine on high speed, very slowly drizzle in up to 1 tablespoon neutral-tasting oil.
 This will cause it to deflate a bit, which is normal.
 Serve right away or refrigerate until ready to use.
-See Notes.
+See Notes for re-whipping and storage tips.

 Notes